 In her keynote address, Susan McCahan (MIE), Professor and Vice-Provost, Innovations in Undergraduate Education, explored the idea of harnessing technology to foster flexible learning and rich collaboration in the classroom.
 “Students are in the classroom to make meaning of the [theory and skills] they’ve learned,” McCahan said.
 “If the learning is not applied beyond the final exam—not exercised anywhere else, in any other context—we’ve failed.”

-McCahan advocates for spaces designed to imply the active sharing of information, such as the technology-enhanced active learning (TEAL) classrooms that have been piloted at U of T Engineering for the last three years.
+McCahan advocates for spaces designed to imply the active sharing of information, such as the Technology Enhanced Active Learning (TEAL) classrooms that have been piloted at U of T Engineering for the last three years.
 The forthcoming Centre for Engineering Innovation and Entrepreneurship (CEIE) will incorporate several TEAL classrooms.

 McCahan and several other speakers stressed the urgency of change, stating that universities must adapt or they will cease to be relevant.
 In doing so, they were once again echoing the spirit of McLuhan:

-“In all of this, the school — that is, an institution of learning confined to a building or building — can continue to hold a central position only if it changes fast enough to keep pace with the seemingly inevitable changes in the outside world.”
+“In all of this, the school — that is, an institution of learning confined to a building or buildings — can continue to hold a central position only if it changes fast enough to keep pace with the seemingly inevitable changes in the outside world.”

 Learn more about engineering education at the Canadian Engineering Education Association’s annual conference (CEEA2017), hosted by U of T June 4-7, 2017.